Government Funded Paid Parental Leave Frequently Asked Questions

 No. If an employee performs any work for the University outside of the ‘Keep in Touch’ days provided by the Paid Parental Leave Scheme, the University will notify the FAO and the instalments will cease.

 What forms does the University require me to complete to notify them of the dates I am planning on taking the Paid Parental Leave?

 Please contact your Client Services team so they can talk to you through the process.

-For further information on the Government Funded Scheme you can visit the Family Assistance Office website.
+For further information on the Government Funded Scheme you can visit the Family Assistance Office website and view the Paid Parental Leave Guide.
 Any information related to USQ procedures can be found in the Leave of Absence Policy and procedure.